c3g/GenPipes/README.md

 Make sure that you have fuse installed on your system,  if `ls /dev/fuse` returns no error, you are all set.

-Onece the genpipes repo has been cloned, run the following command to install the container and wrapper code for the fuse libraries.
+Once the genpipes repo has been cloned, run the following command to install the container and wrapper code for the fuse libraries.

 ```
 #!bash